ShockSlayer/ccdocs/docs/changelogs/2_1_0_Changelog.md

  - After defeating the Mt.
 Silver champ, the player is informed of the final forge battle via a one-time event, if the forge battle hasn't been completed already.

+ - Added the remaining/missing overworld TMs.
+Each TM should now be available somewhere in the overworld.

 ## New and updated trades
 NPC Trades have received a decent bit of reworks, to be more useful options earlier in the game, and have better DVs and held items. **7 additional new trades** have also been added across the overworld, including the one that went missing after the Power Plant was reworked.